unbless3d/blog/Tips & Tricks/GliNet Router Hardening.md

 ===

 !!!
-If you have other websites running on GliNet which require this cookie, make sure to enable HTTPS for these as well.
+If you have other websites running on the router which require this cookie, make sure to enable HTTPS for these as well.
 !!!